FrancisVila/MFT_convert/content/en/docs/TransferCFT/admin_intro/admin_config_commands/Network_resource_concepts.md

 The local network resources object:

 - Defines a network
-    resource which, for the {{< TransferCFT/componentshortname >}}, is an entity through which connections can be established
+    resource which, for the Transfer CFT{{< TransferCFT/componentshortname >}}, is an entity through which connections can be established
 - Supplies the Transfer
     CFT with a number of items of information which are required to access